-(a) Determination of Appropriate Discount Rate in Measuring Lease Liabilities discounted using a reasonable rate deemed by management equal to the Bank's incremental borrowing rate (IBR).
+(a) Determination of Appropriate Discount Rate in Measuring Lease Liabilities

+The Bank measures its lease liabilities at present value of the lease payments that are not paid at the commencement date of the lease contract.
+The lease payments were discounted using a reasonable rate deemed by management equal to the Bank's incremental borrowing rate (IBR).
 The Bank estimates the IBR using observable inputs (such as market interest rate) when available.
 In determining a reasonable discount rate, management considers the term of the leases, the underlying asset and the economic environment.
 Actual results, however, may vary due to changes in estimates brought about by changes in such factors.